bastienlc/pdf-watermark/README.md

   -m, --margin BOOLEAN            Wether to leave a margin around the page or
                                   not.
 When False (default), the text will be cut on the PDF edges.
-  -r, --save TEXT                 File to save result to.
-By default, the
+  -r, --save TEXT                 File or folder to save results to.
+By
-                                  input file is used.
+                                  default, the input files are overwritten.
   --help                          Show this message and exit.
 ```